ccp5UK/dl-poly/documentation/source/UserManual/introduction.rst

 :cite:`todorov-04a,todorov-06a,pinches-91a,rapaport-91b,smith-91a,smith-93a`,
 and is best suited for large molecular simulations from :math:`10^{3}` to :math:`10^{9}` atoms on large processor counts.
-The two packages are reasonably compatible, so that it is possible to scale up from a DL_POLY_Classic to a DL_POLY_5 simulation with little effort.
+The two packages are reasonably compatible, so that it is possible to scale up from a DL_POLY_Classic simulation to a DL_POLY_5 one with little effort.
 It should be apparent from these comments that DL_POLY_5 is not intended as a replacement for DL_POLY_Classic.

 Users are reminded that we are interested in hearing what other features